Willie Reed

-Willie Reed Jr. (born May 16, 1990) is an American professional basketball player for the Cocodrilos de Caracas of the Superliga Profesional de Baloncesto (SPB).
+Willie Reed Jr. (born May 16, 1990) is an American professional basketball player for El Calor de Cancún of the Liga Nacional de Baloncesto Profesional (LNBP).
 He played college basketball for Saint Louis University.

 College career

 Reed spent two seasons playing for Saint Louis University between 2008–09 and 2009–10.
 Reed, who had had previous run-ins with Saint Louis University's student conduct board, was suspended during the Fall semester of the 2010–11 academic year for his involvement in a controversial sexual assault incident involving three other players.
 He returned at the start of the Spring semester but was later "administratively withdrawn" by the university for failing to meet the terms of his reinstatement as a student.

 In April 2011, Reed declared for the NBA draft, forgoing his final two years of college eligibility.

 Professional career

 2011–12 season

 Reed went undrafted in the 2011 NBA draft.
 In August 2011, he signed a two-year deal with CB Sant Josep of Spain.
 He later left before the start of the regular season.